-The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.
+The school will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.
+The school will verbally confirm with referees that they have completed the reference themselves, and may ask them to verify the details of the written reference provided.

-The School will compare all references with any information given on the application form.
+The school will compare all references with any information given on the application form.
 Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed.